 In October 2007 Bohlin conducted the world premiere of a new requiem by composer Fredrik Sixten featuring choir, orchestra, and two soloists, broadcast on Swedish Public Radio.
 Bohlin’s recording of Sixten’s Saint Mark Passion, and another recording, Mysterium, featuring mainly a cappella music, was released in Sweden in 2008.

 Bohlin teaches at the San Francisco Conservatory of Music, has taught at the Royal Academy in Stockholm, and in February 2008 he was a visiting professor at Indiana University.
 In October 2008 he conducted a performance with trombonist/composer Christian Lindberg and the Swedish Radio Choir for release on CD.
 The choir toured the U.S. with Bohlin conducting in spring 2010 to great critical acclaim.
-In 2006 Bohlin was awarded the prestigious Johannes Norrby Medal for expanding the frontiers of Swedish choral music making.
+In 2006 Bohlin was awarded the prestigious Johannes Norrby Award for expanding the frontiers of Swedish choral music making.
 In June 2010 he made his Carnegie Hall debut conducting Brahms’ Ein deutsches Requiem.
-In 2011 he appeared as guest conductor of the São Paulo Symphony Orchestra and Chorus, and will return for guest appearances in May 2014.
+Since 2011 he has appeared several times as guest conductor of the São Paulo Symphony Orchestra and Chorus.

 In November 2011 he conducted the Verdi Requiem with the Malmo Symphony in Sweden and in March 2012 Mendelssohn's Elijah in Madrid.
 In November 2012 Bohlin conducted the Sixten Requiem with the Swedish Radio Choir and the Nordic Chamber Orchestra.
 The performances were recorded on CD and released in September 2013.